OdabasiOmer/OdabasiOmer/README.md

-- 👋 Hi, I’m Omer.
-I'm a structural engineer with a PhD in earthquake engineering.
-I currently work as a catastrophe risk specialist
+- I'm a structural engineer with a PhD in earthquake engineering.
+I code catastrophe risk modelling and analysis software
-- 🌱 I mostly use Python and C++ in my programming practices
+- I mostly use Python and C++ in my coding
 - 📫 E-mail: odabasi.omer@gmail.com & omer.odabasi@redrisk.com
 - ✨ Website: www.omerodabasi.com